sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 Cloudflare is a cloud-based security service that provides protection against [DDoS](#ddos-attacks) attacks, malware, and other online threats.
 By routing web traffic through Cloudflare’s global network, organizations can benefit from:

-1. **Obscured Origin IP**: Cloudflare acts as an additional reverse proxy, concealing the origin IP address of the web services and preventing attackers from directly targeting the servers, enhancing security and privacy.
+1. **Obscured Origin IP**: Cloudflare acts as an additional reverse proxy, concealing the origin IP address of your web services and preventing attackers from directly interacting with your servers.
+This obscures details of your stack and hides your location.
 2. **DDoS Mitigation**: Cloudflare’s network absorbs and filters out malicious traffic, preventing [DDoS](#ddos-attacks) attacks from overwhelming the web services and ensuring that legitimate users can access the site.
 3. **Web Application Firewall (WAF)**: Cloudflare’s WAF protects against common web application vulnerabilities, such as SQL injection and cross-site scripting, by inspecting incoming traffic and blocking malicious requests.
 4. **Content Delivery Network (CDN)**: Cloudflare’s CDN caches static content and optimizes delivery, reducing latency and improving performance for users, and further reducing the load from your application server and internal reverse proxy.